Review & Rating

 We rate Grohe customer and warranty service an abject failure.
 Only has ever gotten a lower score in our customer service tests, and then by just a whisker.

-Our observations are confirmed by the company's Better Business Bureau grade of "D+" on a scale of "A+" to "F".
+Our observations are confirmed by the company's Better Business Bureau grade of "C" on a scale of "A+" to "F".
+This is an improvement over the company's D+ rating a year ago.
 The basis for the poor showing, according to the BBB, is that "Grohe America does not respond to customer complaints."
-(As of 7/30/2018, the Grohe rating had climbed to "C".)

 This is a systemic problem that has been going on for more than a decade.
 It can be fixed. had the same sort of problems in the early 2000s and took a very large public relations beating, but it made serious efforts to turn its customer support around, and now has one of the smoothest, most responsive service operations in North America.
 So, it can be done.
 Grohe, however, has let the problem go on and on for years and years.
 It seems that it simply does not want to be bothered with post-sale service.